sravanim14/gradle-springboot-greeting/README.md

 # gradle-springboot-greeting

-Pipeline to Build Docker Images
+Pipeline to Build Docker Images with Latest Springboot JAR

+JAR file is Build using Gradle